 - Category: Contemporary Articles

-- Dr Sanjay Badri Maharaj
+- Written by Dr Sanjay Badri Maharaj

 Unique among the countries of Asia, Indiafinds itself threatened by two nuclear powers - China and Pakistan.
 The latter, usingthinly-veiled nuclear blackmail tactics, has embarked upon a campaign of terror againstIndia and considers itself immune from Indian retaliation thanks to its nuclearweapons.